-Fuerzas Comando 2011 was a military skills competition between some of the top military and police Special Operations teams in the Western Hemisphere.
-The event was hosted by El Salvador from June 15 – 23.
-Security forces from 19 countries, including the United States, took part in the challenging contest, which promotes military-to-military relationships, increased interoperability and improved regional security.
+EX Fuerzas Comando 2012 was a military skills competition between military and police Special Operations teams in the Western Hemisphere.
+The event was hosted by Colombia from June 6 – 14 in Bogota.
+Security forces from 21 countries, including the United States, took part in the challenging contest, which promotes military-to-military relationships, increased interoperability and improved regional security.
+The Colombian team finished in first place.

 Military, law enforcement and civilian personnel from the participating nations (see list below) took part in the competition.

-Fuerzas Comando 2011 tested the participants’ physical and psychological endurance through many obstacles both on land and in water.
-It included two parts: a multinational special operations skills competition and a senior leader seminar (see below).
+EX Fuerzas Comando 2012 tested the participants’ physical and psychological endurance through many obstacles both on land and in water.
+It included two parts: a multinational special operations skills competition and a Senior Leader Seminar.

 Assault team competition